apache/storm-site/_posts/2017-03-29-storm110-released.md

 Apache Kafka Integration Improvements
 -------------------------------------
-In addition to the traditional support for Kafka version 0.8/0.9 based on the Kafka simple consumer, Storm includes support for Kafka 0.10 and later based on the new Kafka consumer API.
-Storm's integration with Kafka 0.10 and later version is highly flexible and extensible, some of the features include:
+In addition to the traditional support for Kafka version 0.8/0.9 based on the Kafka simple consumer, Apache Storm includes support for Kafka 0.10 and later based on the new Kafka consumer API.
+Apache Storm's integration with Kafka 0.10 and later version is highly flexible and extensible, some of the features include:

  * Enhanced configuration API
  * Fine-grained offset control (at start and after failure)